railsgirls/guides-ptbr/_posts/2014-05-09-test-driven-development.markdown

 If this seems facetious, you're right but it is a valid solution because it makes all the tests pass.
 When your tests all pass, we call them **green**.

-## *3.* Refactor your code
+## *3.* Refatore seu código

 Look over the code and decide if it's a good idea to **refactor** it (clean up the code and make it easier to read).
 If you decide to not to refactor, skip this step.

-**Hint**: It's a good time to refactor when you notice *repetition*.
-If you like, you can also refactor the tests.

-Run your tests after refactoring.
-If they fail, you accidentally broke something.

-**Coach:** Explain how focusing on something small enough to test can be useful.

-## *4.* Write a new failing test
+**Dica**: É uma boa hora para refatorar quando você notar *repetição*.
+Se você preferir, pode também refatorar os testes.

+Rode seus testes após refatorar.
+Se eles falharem, você acidentalmente quebrou alguma coisa.

+**Coach:** Explique como focar em algo pequeno o suficiente para testar pode ser útil.

+## *4.* Escreva um novo teste que falha

 If you all agree that the code should work in general, and you can't think of any more cases to test and everything passes, you can stop here.
 You win!

 Otherwise, your last job in the hot seat is to write a new test.
 We currently have a test that checks that the number one is turned into an `"I"`, but we need more tests to verify that all other numbers convert as expected.
 When you add a new test for another number, be sure to run the tests to find your test fail.
-If you're stuck, there are some suggestions at the bottom of this page.
+If you're stuck, there are somesuggestions at the bottom of this page.

+Você pode copiar e colar o teste anterior e alterá-lo.
+Você pode altera-lo para ser o que você quiser.
+Seus testes deverão p

 You can copy and paste the previous test and alter it.
 You can change it to be anything you like.
 Your tests should probably test the next trickiest